Derriaghy: History

-The listed Christ Church Church of Ireland church in Derriaghy occupies the site of an early church.
+The listed Church of Ireland building Christ Church in Derriaghy occupies the site of an early church.
 The earliest documentary reference to a church in Derriaghy is in a letter from Pope Innocent III in 1204.
 The Taxation of Down, Connor and Dromore of 1306-07 also mentions a church in Derriaghy.
-The records of an Inquisition in Antrim 1n 1605, indicate that the parish church of Dirreraghie was in some disrepair.
+The records of an Inquisition in Antrim in 1605 indicate that the parish church of Dirreraghie was in some disrepair.